MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Set-MgBetaCommunicationPresence.md

 ## SYNOPSIS
 Set the availability and activity status in a presence session of an application for a user.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Set-MgCommunicationPresence](/powershell/module/Microsoft.Graph.CloudCommunications/Set-MgCommunicationPresence?view=graph-powershell-1.0)

 ## SYNTAX

 ### SetExpanded (Default)